Skip to content

 School SOS_21, 2021.
 Photo credit: Fred Howarth.

 This year’s programme culminated in a one week-long residency at the South London Gallery.
-13 participants from a wide range of design and art backgrounds share their response in the Fire Station Gallery to a brief exploring politically and socially active spatial practices.
+13 participants from a wide range of design and art backgrounds share their response to this year’s brief in the Fire Station Gallery.

 School SOS_22 Participants: